-Liberty Mutual has partnered with Metropolitan State to offer alumni exclusive savings on quality auto and home insurance.
+Liberty Mutual has partnered with Metro State to offer alumni exclusive savings on quality auto and home insurance.
 You could enjoy valuable and unique benefits, including Better Car Replacement, Accident Forgiveness, Home Protector Plus, and their Multi-Policy Discount*.
 Call 1-844-803-8889 or visit Liberty Mutual to learn more or get a free quote.
 Discounts and savings are available where state laws and regulations allow, and may vary by state.
 To the extent permitted by law, applicants are individually underwritten; not all applicants may qualify.
 Liberty Mutual supports alumni programs by giving a portion of the new policy cost back to the Alumni Association.

-Metropolitan State encourages and appreciates alumni graduate participation in various activities.
+Metro State encourages and appreciates alumni graduate participation in various activities.
 Alumni are welcomed as volunteers in a variety of initiatives:

-The Literacy Corps is currently recruiting Metropolitan State alumni to provide literacy tutoring at inner-city schools, libraries and learning centers.
+The Literacy Corps is currently recruiting Metro State alumni to provide literacy tutoring at inner-city schools, libraries and learning centers.
 Tutors may also choose to participate through a variety of programs that offer opportunities during the day, after school, evenings and weekends.
 Days and times are flexible.

 Free tutor training sessions are offered to university students, faculty, staff and alumni.
 To receive an application, contact Awo Ahmed, literacy coordinator, in the Institute for Community Engagement and Scholarship, at 651-793-1288 or via email.